 Final Thoughts: How to Actually Stop Underarm Sweat

 In this post, we covered 5 different home remedies and discussed why they aren’t what they’re cracked up to be.
 And actually, we’re just scratching the surface because there are dozens (if not hundreds) of other home remedies you can find online.
-These include things like apple cider vinegar, lemon juice, cornstarch — and the list goes on.
+These include things like apple cider vinegar, lemon juice, and cornstarch as mentioned above.
+They are introduced everywhere as sweaty armpits remedy alternatives.
+Since they're easily available and there're no side effects, you may consider trying some of them to see if they are really effective in controlling excessive sweating.

 But before you start rubbing potato slices on your skin or buying gallons of tomato juice, take a look at how each home remedy is supposed to work.
 Is it in any way actively working to plug your pores and reduce the flow of excessive underarm sweat?